-Saxophonist Edward Goodman is a versatile emerging performer, improviser, educator, and scholar comfortable in a wide array of musical idioms.
+Saxophonist Edward Goodman is a versatile performer, improviser, and educator comfortable in a wide array of musical idioms.

-Edward Goodman is Assistant Professor of Saxophone at The University of Arizona Fred Fox School of Music.
-He holds a Doctorate of Musical Arts (2016) and Master of Music (2013) degrees in saxophone performance and improvisation from the University of Michigan where he studied with Dr. Timothy McAllister, Professor Donald Sinta, and Professor Andrew Bishop.
-At the University of Michigan he was a receipient of the Lawerence Teal Fellowship.
-Goodman received Bachelor of Music degrees from Michigan State University (2010) in saxophone performance and music education where he studied with Professor Joseph Lulloff and Professor Diego Rivera.
+Dr. Goodman currently serves as the Associate Professor of Saxophone at the University of Arizona Fred Fox School of Music.
+He holds a Doctorate of Musical Arts Degree and Master of Music Degrees in saxophone performance and improvisation from the University of Michigan, and Bachelor of Music degrees in saxophone performance and music education from Michigan State University.
+Edward trianed under Donald Sinta, Timothy McAllister, Andrew Biship, Joseph Lulloff and Diego Rivera.

 Edward Goodman endorses Conn-Selmer, D’Addario Woodwinds, and Key Leaves products.